simoncblyth/j/issues/blyth-88-pre-MR-sanity-checks.rst

-WIP : Debug Random consumption mis-alignement between opticksMode:0 and 2
+DONE : Debug Random consumption mis-alignement between opticksMode:0 and 2
 --------------------------------------------------------------------------------

 so the gun generation in opticksMode 0, 2 start the same.